Setasign/ComposerIoncubeLicenseInstaller/README.md

 ## License
-Monolog is licensed under the MIT License - see the LICENSE file for details
+ComposerIoncubeLicenseInstaller is licensed under the MIT License - see the LICENSE file for details